Future of Sex

 In the more physical world, what if you make a sexbot and offer its services?
 There’s already been some talk that eventually flesh-and-blood prostitution may be replaced by plastic and silicone.
 There are even services available already, such as Siumi Le Chic, that rents high-tech sex dolls.

-Adding to this complexity, we’re getting close to a time when it’s going to be real hard to tell a sexy chatbot from a human being.
+Adding to this complexity, we’re getting close to a time when it’s going to be really hard to tell a sexy chatbot from a human being.
 Think about this: what if the sexy person you’ve been sexting or chatting with turns out to be an artificial intelligence?
 Are you a sex work client?
 Is the programmer a sex worker?

 I did say it could get complicated, didn’t we?
 Add to all this, questions about what payment for sex can be.

-We already have massive virtual gold mining industry around games, where people repetitively play certain levels for game currency or rare weapons.
+We already have a massive virtual gold mining industry around games, where people repetitively play certain levels for game currency or rare weapons.
 What happens when the same occurs in erotic digital playgrounds?
 Would you call a gold miner, plugging away (sorry) at some kinky MMORPG (Massively multiplayer online role-playing game) to acquire, and then sell, a special virtual character or erotic item a type of sex worker?

 While these thought experiments are fun, in the end the biggest change to sex work is going to be less about technology and more about a shift in cultural perception.